Real or not? Giants still have playoff hopes, 20 strikeouts are boring

 On a wet, yucky night at Fenway, the Texas Rangers looked like they were thinking of a nice beach somewhere in the Caribbean.
 Drew Pomeranz fanned 11 in six innings and four relievers fanned nine more in three innings -- including a four-strikeout ninth for Craig Kimbrel to close out the 4-2 victory.

-Thing is, however, it should have been 19 strikeouts.
+However, it should have been 19 strikeouts.
 Kimbrel struck out Nomar Mazara swinging to start the ninth, but the pitch hit Mazara, bounced away, and he reached first.
-But the rule book says Mazara should have been out and MLB later said the replay room blew it on the review.
+But the rulebook says Mazara should have been out, and MLB later said the replay room blew it on the review.
 At least it didn't end up affecting the final result.

 For you smart kids, 20 strikeouts ties the record for a nine-inning game.
 Four of those games are the ones you might know: Roger Clemens' two 20-strikeout games, plus the ones from Kerry Wood and Max Scherzer.
 The other one was a tag-team effort by the Los Angeles Angels in September of 2012 against the Seattle Mariners.
 Zack Greinke fanned 13 in five innings in that one.
 But what does it say about all the strikeouts these days that a 20-strikeout game doesn't even seem all that particularly interesting?
-Sure, when one guy does it like Scherzer, that's still impressive, but this doesn't even feel like that big of a deal.
+Sure, when a guy like Scherzer does it, that's still impressive, but this doesn't even feel like that big of a deal.

 Giolito's gem In the minor leagues, Lucas Giolito spun a seven-inning no-hitter for Triple-A Charlotte in the first game of a doubleheader.
-Are seven-inning no-no's worth celebrating?
+Are seven-inning no-hitters worth celebrating?
 I guess so:

 Lucas Giolito tosses a NO-HITTER! pic.twitter.com/8XizNAgkvC